 - Prerequisites: Undergraduate degree in electrical engineering

 This EdX course offered in partnership with Purdue University covers electrical and computer engineering in depth.
-In the fully-online program, you can choose between seven courses, including microelectronics and nanotechnology, power and energy systems, and computer engineering.
+In the fully-online program, you can choose among seven courses, including microelectronics and nanotechnology, power and energy systems, computer engineering, and automatic control.

 Free Electrical Engineering Courses